 DJI Spark 2- The Spark Pro Ups the Game

 The DJI Spark was one of the most anticipated consumer drones ever.
-A small and portable drone with a mechanical gimbal, the Spark is capable of taking excellent pictures and photos for under $500.
+A small and portable drone with a mechanical gimbal, the Spark is capable of taking excellent pictures and photos for under $400.
 So how will DJI up the ante?
 We have some ideas.
 Will it be called the Spark 2 or the Spark Pro?
 Only time will tell.
+We predict a lot of the upgrades we see on the Mavic Air will translate to the Spark II.

 What Can You Expect?